asterics/WebACS/ReadMe.md

 ## Docs

-To start the WebACS simply open WebACS.html in Firefox (35.0.1 or higher).
+To start the WebACS simply open index.html in Firefox (35.0.1 or higher).

-There is no further documentation available at the moment.
+For further documentation please refer to /documentation subfolder.

 ## Licence